codeonlyjs/website/content/guide/apiUtilities.md

 ## fetchTextAsset() {#fetchTextAsset}

-Fetches a text asset
+Fetches a text asset.

- In the browser, issues a fetch request for an asset On the server, uses fs.readFile to load a local file asset
+In the browser, issues a fetch request for an asset
+On the server, uses fs.readFile to load a local file asset.

 The asset path must be absolute (start with a '/') and is resolved relative to the project root.